smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 17 - The Rampage.md

 The Minotaur stopped in the wreckage.

-Looked at the destroyed doorframe.
-At splinters scattered across stone.
-At beauty broken because hunger and confusion had overridden thought.

 Wrong.
 This was wrong.
 The door had been good work.
 Had deserved preservation.
-Had-

 But the girl.
 The memory.
 The incomplete pattern that needed - what?
 What did it need?